aidanlanden22/CioYardSale_public/readme.md

 The documentation says we should create a new model for users - what if we created our models based on user-types: students and CIOs.

+Would we need to determine if the logging in user is a student or CIO in the EXP layer?

 What does "service-based authentication in your experience services" mean?